Anerkiki/pokemon-island-resort/README.md

 ```
 </details><br>

-There were also 'suspicious link text' alerts from the links on the word "here" again, but it is explained in the words before, so I am happy to leave that as it is.
+There were also 'Suspicious Link Text' Alerts from the links on the word "here" again, but it is explained in the words before, so I am happy to leave that as it is.

-The redundant link alert again is only caused by duplicate links from the 'Book Now' buttons at the bottom of each Suite description, which takes you to the booking enquiry form at the bottom of the page, which again, I am happy with and will leave as it is.
+The 'Redundant Link' Alert again is only caused by duplicate links from the 'Book Now' buttons at the bottom of each Suite description, which takes you to the booking enquiry form at the bottom of the page, which again, I am happy with and will leave as it is.

 |  |  |
 | :---: | :---: |